raphlinus/font-rs/README.md

 # font-rs

 This is a font renderer written (mostly) in pure, safe Rust.
-There is an optional SIMD module for cumulative sum, currently written in C++ SSE3 intrinsics.
+There is an optional SIMD module for cumulative sum, currently written in C SSE3 intrinsics.

 The current state of the code is quite rough.
 The code isn't well organized, and it's basically not ready for prime time.
 However, it runs well enough to